Driven to failure: the demise of Eggesford Estate

-Fortunes changed for the Earl.
+Fortunes changed for the earl.
 He had once been a rising star, tipped as a future prime minister—bright, charismatic and able to deliver stirring rhetoric honed in the debating chambers of the Oxford Union.
-But in Westminster his performances became lack-lustre.
-It was even rumoured that his early promise was down to his mother writing his speeches.
+But in Westminster, his performances became lack-lustre.
+It was even rumoured that his early promise had been down to his mother writing his speeches.

-In 1908, whilst Under-Secretary for War, he struggled to answer basic questions on a new Act introducing a Territorial Army.
-Lord Haldene, the author of the Act sat next to him unable to hide his embarrassment.
+In 1908, whilst Under-Secretary for War, he struggled to answer basic questions on a new Act introducing the Territorial Army.
+Lord Haldene, the author of the Act, sat next to him unable to hide his embarrassment.
 Weeks later Herbert Asquith became prime minister and Lord Portsmouth found himself without a ministerial role.

-30 years previously Asquith had been given employment at Eggesford as a personal tutor to the future Earl.
+Ironically, 30 years previously, Asquith had been given employment at Eggesford House as the personal tutor to the future earl.
 Now, here he was, ending the political ambitions of his own pupil.
-It was a particularly difficult pill for the Earl to swallow.
+It was a particularly difficult pill for the earl to swallow.